Skip to main content

 • Previous history of meeting or failing to meet host expectations.

 If a requested space is not available and/or the location is not the most appropriate for an event, the Office of Student Engagement may confirm your event for another location.
-You will receive confirmation of your space request no later than 48 hours before your event, and earlier if possible.
+Typically, students will receive confirmation of your space request no later than 48 hours before your event, and earlier if possible.

-A.R.E.
-Events: Alcohol Permits
+Alcohol Permits

 Students or student organizations hosting an A.R.E., must complete an A.R.E.
 Permit Request form, by 12:00 PM (noon) on the Wednesday prior to an event occurring that week and must also have a confirmed space reservation.
-The A.R.E. form can be found on the Office of Student Engagement website and will review all event submissions.
+The A.R.E. form can be found on the Office of Student Engagement website and OSE will review all event submissions.

-Alcohol Permits will not be approved and alcoholic beverages may not be served at parties or other events that take place during the early return period, New Student Orientation, the first week of the Fall and Spring academic semester, vacation periods, reading days, final examination periods, or large-scale Admissions Offices events (e.g. Discover Swarthmore, SWATstuck, and SWATlight).
+Alcohol Permits will not be approved and alcoholic beverages may not be served at parties or other events that take place during the early return period, New Student Orientation, the first week of the Fall and Spring academic semester, vacation periods, reading days, final examination periods, or large-scale Admissions Offices events (e.g. Discover Swarthmore, SWATstruck, and SWATlight).

 A.R.E.
 “BYO” Policies

 Approved hosts are permitted to hold open/closed BYO events if approved through the Alcohol Permit process.
 Attendees over the age of 21 are permitted to bring one (1) six pack of beer, or one (1) 750ml bottle of wine.
 No other type of alcohol is permitted.
 All alcohol must be dropped off with the open/closed A.R.E. host(s) prior to the start of the event.
-Hosts are expected to coordinate with attendees to determine the requested amount of alcohol prior to the submission of the A.R.E.
-Permit.
+Hosts are expected to coordinate with attendees to determine the requested amount of alcohol prior to the submission of the Alcohol Permit.
 At some large-scale campus events, students 21 and older may bring beer or wine for personal use which must be checked-in, prior to the event beginning, and at the designated location.

-At any time if the hosts or College officials determine there is additional alcohol present, brought in after the check in period, or, deceptively disguised in a secondary container (tumbler cup, backpack, camelbak hydration pack, etc), that alcohol shall be confiscated, removed, and disposed of.
+At any time if the hosts or College officials determine there is additional alcohol present, brought in after the check in period, or, deceptively disguised in a secondary container (tumbler cup, backpack, camelback hydration pack, etc), that alcohol shall be confiscated, removed, and disposed of.
 Responsible parties will typically be referred to the College Student Conduct Process.

 A.R.E.
 Event: Host Responsibilities

-*If you feel that you may not be able to meet A.R.E host expectations at any time, you are encouraged to convert your event/party to an alcohol-free event.
+*If you feel that you may not be able to meet A.R.E host expectations at any time, you are encouraged to convert your event to an alcohol-free event.
 The Office of Student Engagement is available to assist you in transitioning your event to one without alcohol.

-• Read and adhere to all expectations outlined in the “Events and Parties Policy” section above.
+• Read and adhere to all expectations outlined in the “Social Events on Campus Policy” section above.

 • Only guests over the age of 21 will be provided a wristband or marking indicating they are of the legal drinking age.
 The sharing or reuse of wristbands is strictly prohibited and will result in referral to the student conduct process.

-• Hosts are required to prohibit visibly intoxicated persons from obtaining alcoholic beverages at the A.R.E.
+• Hosts are required to prohibit visibly intoxicated persons from obtaining alcoholic beverages at the A.R.E. (when in doubt, please call Public Safety to request support for any visibly intoxicated person).

 • Hosts will identify and request that problematic attendees leave the A.R.E.
 In the event that problematic attendees are uncooperative, the host will contact Public Safety for assistance.